 Notice a few things shown here on the Race Log:

-As you can see, with very little effort, you can keep detailed records the same way top drivers do.
-Time to give it a shot!
-If you have any questions, please ask us, and we'll get back to you asap!
+As you can see, with very little effort, you can keep detailed records, just like a pro driver.
+No more excuses - it's time to upgrade your race program!
+If you have any questions, please ask, and we'll get back to you asap!